chatox/networks-science-course/practicum/ps07_centrality.md

 # DELIVER (individually)

-At the end of the session, deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed), and a PDF file containing, for a network (:construction: **WHICH NETWORK**):
+Deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed), and a PDF file containing, for a network (:construction: **WHICH NETWORK**):

 * The 3 nodes with the larger degree.
 * The 3 nodes with the larger betweenness centrality.